Brian Wright (basketball): San Antonio Spurs

-In August 2016, Wright became the assistant general manager of San Antonio Spurs, stepping into the position vacated by both Sean Marks and Scott Layden.
+In August 2016, Wright became the assistant general manager of San Antonio Spurs, stepping into the position previously held by current GM Brooklyn Nets GM Sean Marks and long-time GM Scott Layden.
 In the summer of 2019, Wright was the key player in the re-signing of Rudy Gay, and arranging the trade that steered DeMarre Carroll to San Antonio.

 R.C.
-Buford (GM since 2002) was promoted to the CEO title in 2019.
-In July 2019, San Antonio Spurs announced the promotion of Wright to the general manager position.
+Buford, long-time GM, was promoted to CEO in 2019.
+In July 2019, San Antonio Spurs announced the promotion of Wright to general manager.